yching83/Snowflake-S3-PIpeline/test2.md

                joined by the order_purchase_date, which may cause counts of products or categories to be misaligned.
-- **Questions**: For verification, there may be a need to understand more about the upstream process for tables products and category to make sure that these are updated appropriately.
+- **Questions**: For verification, there may be a need to understand more about the upstream process for tables products and category to ensure that these are updated appropriately, and fully.
 - **Additionals**: There are definitely additional information for further analysis.
 These can include finding time series data between purchased and delivered and comparing to the delivery time, and also supporting demographic analysis because of availability of customer